Are you ready for some truth?

 Let’s look at those differences in more detail.

-Income continuance will pay out if you can’t do your job for longer than the deferred period due to a mental health issue or if you can’t do your job because you hurt your back/pulled a hammy/cricked your neck/stubbed your toe (badly).
-In fact, these issues make up a huge percentage of income protection claims.
+Income protection will pay out if you can’t do your job for longer than the deferred period due to a mental health issue or if you can’t do your job because you hurt your back/pulled a hammy/cricked your neck/stubbed your toe (badly).

-Whereas income insurance pays you a regular, recurring, taxable income if you’re unable to do your job due to any illness.
+Income insurance pays you a regular, recurring, taxable income if you’re unable to do your job due to any illness.

 You can claim tax relief on income protection at your marginal rate.
 This means you can get up to 40% back on your premiums.